SteeltoeOSS/Documentation/docs/management/cloud-foundry.md

 # Cloud Foundry Integration

-Integration with apps manager is accomplished by adding the Cloud Foundry Management Endpoint to your application.
+Integration with Apps Manager is accomplished by adding the Cloud Foundry Management Endpoint to your application.
 When used, this endpoint enables the following additional functionality on Cloud Foundry:

 * Provides an alternate, secured route to the endpoints expected by Apps Manager and configured in your application.
 * Exposes an endpoint that can be queried to return the IDs of and links to the enabled management endpoints in the application.